 In September, we launched TruFlex canola with Roundup ReadyTM and LibertyLink technologies in the DEKALB brand of canola seed.
-It forms part of an improved system designed for a range of growing conditions, providing hybrids that have tolerance to glyphosate and glufosinate
+It forms part of an improved system designed for a range of growing conditions, providing hybrids that have tolerance to glyphosate and glufosinate herbicides.

-1 Planned market launch of selected new products, subject to regulatory approval herbicides.
 This enables a wider application window for grower flexibility as well as better weed control with improved crop safety.